 Thank you visiting the website for Will Guzzardi, State Representative of Illinois’ 39th District.
-Will is currently serving his first term in the Illinois General Assembly.
+Will is currently serving his second term in the Illinois General Assembly.

 Originally from Chapel Hill, North Carolina, Guzzardi attended Brown University, where he graduated with a degree in comparative literature, and has lived in Logan Square ever since.
-He is passionate about education, and has taught after school programs and tutored school children for 10 years.
+He is passionate about education, and taught after school programs and tutored school children for many years.